centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-cisco-standard-snmp.md

 | Environment   | Net-Cisco-Standard-Environment-SNMP | Check hardware environment                                                                                    |
 | Memory        | Net-Cisco-Standard-Memory-SNMP      | Check machine memory usage                                                                                    |

-> The services listed above are created automatically when the **Net-Cisco-Standard-SNMP** host template is used.
+> The services listed above are created automatically when the **Net-Cisco-Standard-SNMP-custom** host template is used.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">